tango-controls/labview-binding/README.md

 [![logo](http://www.tango-controls.org/static/tango/img/logo_tangocontrols.png)](http://www.tango-controls.org)

-# About the LabVIEW bindings for Tango
+# About the LabVIEW binding for Tango

 This is the LabVIEW client and server API for [Tango](http://tango-controls.org).